 She provides statewide training on Sequential Intercept Mapping, Foundations of Trauma Informed Care, and How Being Trauma-Informed Improves Criminal Justice Responses.

 Carol Speed has been with GOBHI since 2010 where she is currently the Criminal Justice Behavioral Health Manager with the Center on Behavioral Health & Justice Integration.
 In 2013 she completed Project Management at Portland State University Center of Executive and Professional Education.
-She is a certified statewide CIT Coordinator with CITCOE (Crisis Intervention Teams Center of Excellence), a SIM (Sequential Intercept Model) facilitator, and a GAINS Center Trauma Informed Care trainer.
+She is a certified statewide CIT Coordinator with CITCOE (Crisis Intervention Teams Center of Excellence) and is a member of several committees with CIT International.
+She is a SIM (Sequential Intercept Model) facilitator and a GAINS Center Trauma Informed Care trainer.
 Carol provides guidance and leadership in establishing and maintaining accountable systems of care with mental health and criminal justice partners.
 Prior to GOBHI she had worked with the Eastern Oregon Regional Crisis Program for 9 years, creating and sustaining collaborations with statewide partners to advocate sustainability of rural services.
 She is a graduate of the Ford Institute Leadership Foundation program, a voting member of Umatilla County’s LPSCC and has been a City Councilor for Athena, Oregon since 2008.
+She recently started working with PRA (Policy Research Associates) as an Expert Consultant.
+She is also starting the FBI Citizens Academy this fall.

 Chris Thomas has focused on the intersection between mental health and criminal justice for over 17 years.
 During undergraduate and graduate school, Chris co-developed and co-facilitated a group with females who were incarcerated at Hillcrest Youth Correctional Facility for committing a violent crime.
 After graduate school, Chris worked for the Department of Corrections within a maximum security prison as a mental health specialist concentrating on a specialized caseload with individuals with serious and persistent mental health concerns, as well as crisis calls.
 When she moved into Release Counselor work, she carried the only specialized mental health and developmental disability caseload in the state.
 After over 7 years of working with incarcerated individuals within the walls of the Oregon State Penitentiary, Chris promoted into administration to coordinate Short-Term Transitional Leave (STTL), a statute-based justice reinvestment program designed to release eligible nonviolent offenders into early release structured post-prison supervision.
 Chris continued to bridge the gap between mental health and criminal justice as the Fitness to Proceed and Jail Diversion Coordinator for the Oregon Health Authority.
 Most recently, she supported evidenced-based practice while managing specialty (treatment) court and residential substance abuse treatment grants for the Oregon Criminal Justice Commission.
 Chris joined GOBHI in January 2018 as a Behavioral Health Justice Manager.
 Chris is a GAINS Center Trauma Informed Care Trainer.
 She holds a Bachelor of Science degree in Psychology from the University of Oregon and a Master of Science in Clinical Psychology from Pacific University.